msowers72/New-Online-Sidebar/README.md

 Welcome, pages for new and returning Judge Advocate General prospects.

 ## Usage
-As a user, I can submit an online application for membership in teh U.S.ARMY'S Judge Advocate General's Coprs or continue an existing application.
+As a user, I can submit an online application for membership in the U.S.ARMY'S Judge Advocate General's Coprs or continue an existing application.

 ## Built-With
 * HTML
 * CSS
-* JavaScript
-* Google-Fonts
-* Boxicons
-* Swiper CDN